Travel U.S. Cities

 Next, we decided on a tentative year to visit each destination based on their location as well as the respective ages and maturity of the kids.

-Pro Tip: When your children are young, customize your family vacation bucket list to include destinations that are close to your local area.
-Our first two bucket list destinations are within driving distance to our hometown and are places that we continue to love to explore to this day.
+Our first two bucket list destinations are within driving distance of our hometown and are places that we continue to love to explore to this day.

 Bucket List Family Trips: Accountability